thelfer/tfel/docs/web/tensors.md

 > **Note**
 >
-> In pratice, the `fromRotationMatrix` static methods can be used to
+> In practice, the `fromRotationMatrix` static methods can be used to
 > compute the rotation of any second and fourth order tensors (including
 > the ones of the `t2tost2` and `st2tot2` types).
 They are used internally
 > in the implementation of the `change_basis` functions provided for the